timomwa/50ForReel/README.md

 # 50ForReel
-50 For real is an open source project aimed to help small businesses sell digital content.
+"50 For reel" is an open source management information system for content vendors.

+#Key features